 Much of the water we use contains traces of minerals.
 Water is considered hard if it has a high concentration of dissolved minerals like magnesium and calcium in it.
 These elements are picked up by groundwater as it passes around and through soil and rocks.

-Although Hard Water is not considered dangerous, there are some issues that make it problematic.
+Although hard water is not considered dangerous, there are some issues that make it problematic.

-Damage to your home
+Hard water damage to your home

 Over time mineral deposits from hard water can build up, erode and discolour shower heads, plumbing fixtures, drains, water appliances (like your washing machine) and rubber faucets creating leaks and significant damage.